agsb/6502.toy/README.md

 ## Ideas

-1. Boot: Use 32k SRAM-1 + 32k SRAM-0 + 8k EEPROM (shadow) and devices.
-Two HM62256 and a AT28C64.
+The hardware is 32k SRAM-1 + 32k SRAM-0 + 8k EEPROM (shadow) and devices.
+Two HM62256 and an AT28C64.

+Common memory banks squemas are maped after the first 16kb.
+I plan use the first 32kb, $0000-$7FFF, for memory banks and the second 32kb, $8000-$FFFF for fixed memory space.
+This allow multiple tasks, one per bank, instantaneous context switch, without overhead of copy and swap, and shared buffers within tasks.

+Note the fixed SRAM is named SRAM-0 and hold at 0x8000 to 0xFFFF, with 256 bytes for devices and shadow the 0xE000 to 0xFFFF of EEPROM.
+This alllows use the A15 line as selector.

+As reference, the Apple II memory map, uses $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

+### Memory banks by 6522

-2. Oper: Use 32k SRAM-1 + banks x 32k SRAM-N over 0x0000 to 0x7FFF, mapped by PB0-PB3 of 6522, + 32k SRAM-0 fixed, eeprom shadow at last 8k.
+Use 32k SRAM-1 + banks x 32k SRAM-N over 0x0000 to 0x7FFF, mapped by PB0-PB3 of 6522, + 32k SRAM-0 fixed, eeprom shadow at last 8k.
 Each bank is a task and fixed RAM as shared memory;

-3. Other: The initial memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

-PS.
-Note the fixed SRAM is named SRAM-0 and hold at 0x8000 to 0xFFFF, with 256 bytes for devices and shadow the 0xE00 to 0xFFF from EEPROM.
-This alllows use the A15 line as selector.

-## Modules

-### Memory banks

 A module for 8 x 32k HM62256 SRAMs, selected by a 74HC138 and some control glue logics.